jhpyle/docassemble/_docs/api.md

 and give different security restrictions to each key.

 An API key is tied to the user; when the API call authenticates, the user effectively logs in.
-The holder of an API key can do anything the user can do.
 If the API call uses one of the "session" functions, the user in the interview (for purposes of [`user_info()`], etc.) will be the user who owns the API key.
 As discussed [below](#secret), it is possible to use the API to access the encrypted interview answers of another user by supplying that user's username and password.
 However, even when another user's `secret` is used, the identity of the user in the interview will always be that of the owner of the API key.

+The holder of an API key can do anything the user can do.
+However, users with `admin` privileges have the option of creating API keys that have limited [permissions].
+For example, the user could create an API key that only has the permissions of `access_user_info` and `create_user`, and then use this API key for an integration involving the automatic creation of user accounts.
+Security would be increased because if the API key was compromised, the API key could not be used for accessing the [Configuration] or installing packages.

 # <a name="calling"></a>How to call the API